 In a world of light-weight and cross-platform apps, devices and services we need technologies that work well on arbitrary devices and that allow us implementing our security requirements in an interoperable and manageable way.
 OAuth2, OpenID Connect and JWT are the replacements for the "old-school" protocols we used to build distributed security architectures with like Kerberos, WS-Trust, WS-Federation and SAML.

-The Security Stack for Modern Applications The first module, I want to give you a quick overview.
-Where these technologies are actually used and how they build what I call the new security stack for modern applications.
+You will learn here these technologies are actually used and how they build the new security stack for modern applications.